PetraGuy99/Rhizocore/README.md

 # Rhizocore code storage from Petra and Alison

-- Alison_code is historic code from 2024 summer measurement trips : not in use.
+- Alison_code is old code from 2024 summer measurement trips : not in use.